Have you been looking for fun and unique ways to incorporate geography for kids into your learning?

 I’ve yet to meet a kid that can’t have fun with maps during geography (or, an adult that doesn’t have fun with them, for that matter).

-One of the first things you need to do in your geography studies is to grab some maps.
+One of the first things you need to do in your geography lessons is to grab some maps.

-You can use them while listening to the Around the World stories (#2) or studying specific areas.
+You can use them while listening to the Around the World stories (SEE #2 BELOW) or studying specific countries for kids.

 First: Get a world map!